-Just to be safe, I took a non-drowsy Dramamine before this boat ride just to be safe.
+Just to be safe, I took a non-drowsy Dramamine before this boat ride.
 I don’t like taking medication, and typically skip this step.
-But I didn’t want this experience to be ruined, so I took a pill before getting onto the boat.
+However, I didn’t want this once in a lifetime experience to be ruined by nausea.

 I brought some ginger chews with in case I started feeling ill, but didn’t end up needing them.

 I also typically pack peppermint oil (or a similar balm) which I apply on my temples, the back of my neck and my upper stomach if I begin to feel sick.